Alpha Kappa Alpha: Civil rights and educational training: 1950–1970

 Throughout the 1950s, 1960s, and 1970s, Alpha Kappa Alpha members helped to sponsor job training, reading enrichment, heritage, and youth programs.
-By encouraging youth to improve math, science, and reading skills, the sorority continued its commitment to community service and enriching the lives of others.
+By encouraging youth to improve math, science, and reading skills, the sorority continued a commitment to community service and enriching the lives of others.
 Financially, Alpha Kappa Alpha expanded funding for projects in 1953 through the creation and trademark of a fashion show called Fashionetta.
 Politically, ACHR continued lobbying for equality concerning civil rights during the 1950s and 1960s.
 According to Collier-Thomas, the ACHR drew attention to legislation concerning education, transportation, employment, and improving equality in the armed forces and public places.
 The ACHR participated in filing civil rights cases in amicus curiae with Bolling v.
 Sharpe and 1954's Brown v.
 Board of Education.
 However, ACHR voted to dissolve operations in 1963.